Veyras Ascent

 Broken Pipe

-The Broken Pipes area provides cover for Team 1 players moving from their bridge and for players approaching from Team 2’s courtyard, while also serving as a key objective location.
+The Broken Pipes area provides cover for Team 1 players from the bridge and for players approaching from Team 2’s courtyard, while serving as a key objective location.
+It also supports flanking in non-objective modes, encouraging dynamic movement and strategic choices across the map.

 Turret/Bridge